deephaven/deephaven-core/CONTRIBUTING.md

 ## Styleguide
 The [styleguide](style/README.md) is applied globally to the entire project, except for generated code that gets checked in.
 To apply the styleguide, run `./gradlew spotlessApply`.

+## Deephaven Contributor License Agreement (CLA)
+The [Deephaven Contributor License Agreement (CLA)](https://github.com/deephaven/cla/blob/main/CLA.md) must be accepted before a pull request can be merged.
+A bot monitors all pull requests.
+Follow the instructions from the bot in the pull request comments to accept the CLA.
+The Deephaven CLA and associated signatures are maintained at [https://github.com/deephaven/cla](https://github.com/deephaven/cla).